HaTeMaiL/CodePath_Authentic8/Honeypot/README.md

   - Some other steps had to be taken that weren't directly outlined in the instructions but rather were only understood to be necessary after countless efforts, redirection, and rereadings of the instructions until there was an understanding that there was something missing in order to accomplish a step.
   - My biggest problem came in that with multiple tries with the first mhm-admin vm I made.
 I couldn't get a honeypot running that would be attacked.
 I consistently made honeypot VMs that had no attacks.
 Ultimately, I had to start from square one and build the system all over again and not just new VMs.
 * A summary of the data collected: number of attacks, number of malware samples, etc.
-  - At the time of saving the JSON file, there were 1104 attacks with a majority coming from the United Srares and then Russia, the Netherlands, and Taiwan/China.
+  - At the time of saving the JSON file, there were 1104 attacks with a majority coming from the United States and then Russia, the Netherlands, and Taiwan/China.
+  - While taking note of the other information, the areas remained the same after refreshing the page while the attacks increased.
+However, it showed that the top five attacked ports where the following in this order: 8088 (HTTP), 23 (Telnet), 110 (POP3), 445 (Microsoft-DS), 2323(Telnet Alternative).
+  -
   ![Attacks](https://github.com/HaTeMaiL/CodePath_Authentic8/blob/master/Honeypot/mhm-honeypot-1_attacks.PNG)
 * Any unresolved questions raised by the data collected
   -